USC-ACTLab/rlss/README.md

 ### Standard cases

 * Obstacle appears for one (or multiple) robots
-* One robot breaks down (suddenly stobs on its trajectory)
+* One robot breaks down (suddenly stops on its trajectory)
 * One robot gets moved externally (e.g., temporary control issue, wind gust etc.)
 * Obstacle no longer present
+* U-shape obstacle example

 ### Hard cases

 * Moving obstacle
 * New robot participates that was unaware of other robots (e.g, head-to-head collision)

+## TODO

+* adjust time piece length in discrete case according to segment length
+* output velocity/acc and plot in vis_static

+* debug single robot (hyperplane etc)
+* debug issues with more than 3 curves
+* automatic test/movie generation?